nathanncohen/interactive_graph_games/README.md

   SimpleHTTPServer 5001`` in the main directory.

 - a ``server.py`` file that answers the interactive requests made by the javascript code.
+Two important things are defined in the graph:

+  - The graph itself

-In this file is defined a function that is triggered whenever the user clicks on a vertex: this function returns the (possibly updated) positions of cops and robbers on the graph.
+  - A function that is triggered whenever the user clicks on a vertex: this function returns the (possibly updated) positions of cops and robbers on the graph.

   To start this second http server, one can type ``execfile("server.py")`` in Sage.